 Site summary

-The site values of Lake Wilgarup are unlikely to be maintained under the proposed changes to groundwater abstraction (
+The site values of Lake Wilgarup are unlikely to be maintained under the proposed changes to groundwater abstraction (Table 17).
+Vegetation composition has shifted from one dominated by wetland species, such as B. articulata, to a terrestrial community dominated by E. gomphocephala.
+Increases in groundwater are unlikely to have an impact on the vegetation unless permanent water can be restored.